Moussa-Mikhail/thesis_code/README.md

 planet_mass: mass of the planet in kg.
 The default is the mass of the Earth.

-The constants sun_mass and earth_mass are defined in and may be imported from the file constants.py.
+The constants sun_mass and earth_mass may be imported from the file constants.py.

 planet_distance: distance from the star to the planet in AU.
 The default is 1.0.